-Join Dr Shafquat Towheed (the Open University), Professor Kate Pullinger (Bath Spa University) and Professor Roger Sabin (Central St Martins, University of the Arts London), with a video essay from Jason Steinhauer, (Wilson Center, USA) for this discussion about the past, present and future of our cultural heritage and production.
+Join Dr Shafquat Towheed (The Open University), Kate Pullinger (Bath Spa University), Bronwen Thomas (Bournemouth University) and Jason Steinhauer (Wilson Center, USA) for this discussion about the past, present and future of our cultural heritage and production.

 This event is part of Palgrave Macmillan's 'Campaign for the Humanities'.